coinchimp/coinchimp/docs/blog/posts/2024/Understanding-KRC20-Minting-A-Step-by-Step-Guide.md

 ## Update on KIP-9 and Ongoing Challenges

-[KIP-9](https://github.com/kaspanet/kips/blob/master/kip-0009.md) introduces a mechanism to regulate the growth of the UTXO set, addressing state bloat in the blockchain.
-Our TypeScript app utilizes the `createTransactions()` function from Kaspa WASM SDK, which incorporates KIP-9 fee calculations and produces a summary of consumed fees.
+[KIP-9](https://github.com/kaspanet/kips/blob/master/kip-0009.md) introduces a mechanism to regulate the growth of the UTXO set, addressing state bloat in the chain.
+Our TypeScript app utilizes the `createTransactions()` function from Kaspa WASM SDK, which incorporates KIP-9 fee calculations and ensure your app is compatible with the extended mass formula proposed in KIP-9 to regulate the creation and lifecycle of UTXOs.
 However, two critical features are still in progress:

 1. **Dynamic Network Fee Estimation**: This will allow for more accurate priority fee calculations based on current network conditions.
-2. **Replace-By-Fee (RBF)**: This feature will enable transaction replacement with higher fees, ensuring timely confirmation.
+2. **Replace-By-Fee (RBF)**: This feature will enable transaction replacement in the mempool with higher fees, ensuring timely confirmation.

 These updates are expected to be available in the coming weeks, enhancing the efficiency and scalability of KRC20 token minting.
-Additionally, KIP-9 helps to make better block utilization by regulating the growth rate of the UTXO set and optimizing transaction fees, thus reducing state bloat and enhancing overall blockchain performance.
+Additionally, KIP-9 helps to make better block utilization by regulating the growth rate of the UTXO set and optimizing transaction fees, thus reducing state bloat and enhancing overall network performance.